vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 - Creates six VSIs with RHEL 7.9.
 - Assigns the three hosts to the location control plane.
 - *Conditionally creates* these items:
-  - Creates a Red Hat OpenShift on IBM Cloud cluster and assigns the three hosts to the cluster, enabling the running of Red Hat OpenShift workloads in the location.
+  - Creates a Red Hat OpenShift on IBM Cloud cluster and assigns the three hosts to the cluster, enabling the deployment of Red Hat OpenShift workloads in the location.
-  - Configures a worker pool to an existing Red Hat OpenShift Cluster.
+  - Configures a worker pool for an existing Red Hat OpenShift Cluster.

 <table cellspacing="10" border="0">
   <tr>